LIFE IN PREHISTORIC ENGLAND

 LIFE IN CELTIC TIMES

 Most of the Celts were farmers although were also many skilled craftsmen.
-Some Celts were blacksmiths (working with iron), bronze smiths, carpenters, leather workers and potters.
-(The potters wheel was introduced into Britain c.150 BC).
-Celtic craftsmen also made elaborate jewellery of gold and precious stones.
-Furthermore objects like swords and shields were often finely decorated.
+Some Celts were blacksmiths (working with iron), bronze smiths, carpenters, leather workers, and potters.
+(The potter's wheel was introduced into Britain c.150 BC).
+Celtic craftsmen also made elaborate jewelry of gold and precious stones.
+Furthermore, objects like swords and shields were often finely decorated.
 The Celts decorated metal goods with enamel.
 The Celts also knew how to make glass and they made glass beads.

 Celtic society was hierarchical.
 At the top was a class of nobles headed by a king or chieftain.
 Below them were the craftsmen (of whom metalworkers were the most important).
 Then came the farmers who provided the food supply and also fought for the chief.
 There was also a class of slaves in Celtic England.
 However, the Celts were divided into tribes.
 There was no political unity among them and a great deal of fighting.

 Trade with Europe was common.
 Metals like copper, tin, iron, and lead were exported from England.
 Wool, cloth, skins, and grain were also exported.
 Luxury goods like fine pottery and expensive metal goods were imported from Europe.
 At first, the Celts used iron bars as a form of currency but by about 50 BC they were using gold coins.